Trump visits South Dakota for rally that Gov. Kristi Noem’s allies hope is vice presidential tryout

 Trump’s decision to headline the event underscores his dominance of the Republican race even as he faces four separate indictments and 91 felony counts.
 South Dakota holds a late primary and isn’t competitive in a general election.
 But with a huge lead, Trump is skipping much of the traditional primary campaign.
 Instead of large-scale rallies, he is relying on state party events that offer large, friendly audiences at no cost to his campaign, while his political organization pays millions of dollars in legal expenses.

-Friday’s event is something of an audition for Noem.
-She planned the event as a way to both offer her endorsement and maximize face time with Trump as he eyes potential 2024 running mates and cabinet members, according to one of the Republicans who spoke on anonymously.
+Friday’s visit by Trump is something of an audition for Noem.
+She planned the event as a way to both offer her endorsement and maximize face time with Trump as he considers potential 2024 running mates and cabinet members, according to one of the Republicans who spoke anonymously.
 A spokesman for the governor declined to comment.

 Noem will be term-limited in 2026 and, after declining to run for president this year, is eyeing her next move to maintain prominence in the GOP.